Mimi’s Humanizing Approach for Handling Your Case

 At the Coffey Firm, we ask that our clients fill out a Humanizing Sheet which covers the ten factors listed above and more.
 Mimi also likes to “touch base” with her clients (her “touch base” email) after they have retained asking them to describe themselves, their pressures, concerns and priorities so everyone at the firm can better help them.
 All clients have Mimi’s cell phone number and email.
 Communication is key.
 Hearing and understanding is very important to getting the best resolution to a case.

 Mimi’s philosophy is that you must care about a person before you can be of service.
 Specifically, such caring must go beyond mere facts and law.
 This requires humanizing and it is the goal of everyone at her firm.

 We also ask to describe yourself and write a biography of your life.
-The Coffey Firm understands that talking about yourself can sometimes feel uncomfortable.
+The criminal lawyers at The Coffey Firm understand that talking about yourself can sometimes feel uncomfortable.
 Mimi starts every case evaluation with an intense “get to know you” stage so she can better service your legal needs by first understanding you.
 However, not all clients choose to fill out the Humanizing questionnaire or write biographies.
 But, you can rest assured that Mimi will be attempting to fill in these blanks throughout the representation.
 Mimi documents this information in her case evaluation to better help everyone at the Coffey Firm help you, for instance.

 When people look for a “top criminal lawyers near me” or “best criminal lawyer”, they look for experience, certification, and respect in the legal community.
 Mimi Coffey is a nationally-renowned trial attorney, board-certified in DWI by the NCDD.
 She has been practicing for over 24 years and is an author of multiple DWI Defense textbooks.
 She is also a national and state-wide lecturer on the law.